DataBiosphere/toil/docs/running/cwl.rst

 In this example, we set the following options, which are all passed to Toil:

-``--singularity``: Specifies that all jobs with Docker fornat containers specified should be run using the Singularity container engine instead of the Docker container engine.
+``--singularity``: Specifies that all jobs with Docker format containers specified should be run using the Singularity container engine instead of the Docker container engine.